vegaprotocol/documentation/docs/concepts/vega-chain.md

 Read more: [How Vega bridges to Ethereum](/docs/concepts/vega-chain/#bridges-used-for-staking)

 ## Delegated proof of stake
 Vega runs on a delegated proof of stake blockchain.

-Participants -- validators and token-holders -- use their VEGA tokens to nominate validator nodes that run the network.
-Non-validator participants assign the voting rights of their VEGA tokens to endorse a validator's trustworthiness.
+Validator nodes run the Vega network, and they deciding on the validity of the blocks containing the network's transactions and thus execute those transactions.
+The validators who run validator nodes are required to own a minimum amount of VEGA tokens that they delegate to themselves.

 Read more: [Validator nodes](/docs/concepts/vega-chain#validator-nodes)

-**Participants who hold a balance of VEGA, the governance asset, can stake that asset on the network.** This is done by associating those tokens to a Vega key to use as stake, and then nominating one or more validators they trust to help secure the network.
+**Participants who hold a balance of VEGA, the governance asset, can use their tokens to nominate validator nodes.** This is done by associating those tokens to a Vega key to use as stake, and then nominating one or more validators they trust to help secure the network.
+Nominate validators loans the consensus voting weight of the VEGA tokens to endorse a validator's trustworthiness.

+Tokens, in addition to their use for nominating validators, also grant tokenholder voting rights on governance actions.
+If a token is delegated, its governance voting rights stay with the tokenholder and are not transferred to any validators the tokenholder nominates.

 Everyone participating in keeping the network secure, robust and reliable, including nominators, is **rewarded** for keeping the network running.
 Not meeting the requirements of running the network can lead to penalties, such as **rewards being withheld**.

 Read more: [Rewards](/docs/concepts/vega-chain#rewards)

+Vega is non-slashing -- there is no mechanism through which a tokenholder can lose a staked token through a validator being punished.
+Any measures to that end use different mechanisms that will affect a bad validator's (and potentially their delegators') revenue, but not the delegated tokens themselves.

 Read more: [Penalties](/docs/concepts/vega-chain#penalties)

 ### VEGA token
 Vega uses the VEGA ERC20 token for governance, which includes nominating validators to run nodes, and creating and voting on governance proposals.

-A VEGA token (or fraction) can be either unassociated or associated with a Vega key:
+A VEGA token (or fraction) can be either dissociated or associated with a Vega key:

-* **Unassociated**: The tokenholder is free to do what they want with the token, but cannot nominate a validator with it
+* **Dissociated**: A tokenholder is free to do what they want with the token, but cannot nominate a validator with it
 * **Associated**: The token is locked in the staking smart contract and can be used to nominate a validator.
-It must be unassociated to withdraw it
+It must be dissociated to withdraw it

 **All tokens can be used for staking and voting** on governance proposals.
 This includes tokens that are locked in the vesting contract.
 Tokens that are staked can be used to vote, and tokens used to vote can be staked.